Isuru40/Bill-printing--in-c-/README.md

-# printing-in-c-
+# printing-in-c#-
-print something with graphically  created with custom page size
+print something with graphically  created with custom page size in c#